OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Disassembly of the native function](Images/Chapters/0x06c/manual_reversing_ghidra_native_disassembly.png "Disassembly of the native function")

-First thing we can see in the disassembly of the function is there is no input to the function.
-The registers X0-X7 are not read through out the function.
-Also, there are multiple calls to other functions like *0x100008158*, *0x10000dbf0* etc.
+The first thing we can see in the disassembly of the function is that there is no input to the function.
+The registers X0-X7 are not read throughout the function.
+Also, there are multiple calls to other functions like the ones at 0x100008158, 0x10000dbf0 etc.

 Instructions to one such function call are below.
 Branch instruction *bl* is used to call the function *0x100008158*.